zycgit/dbvisitor/README.en.md

 </dependency>
 ```

-HasorDB can be used without relying on database connection pools,
+dbVisitor can be used without relying on database connection pools,
 but having a database connection pool is standard for most projects.
 Druid of Alibaba

 ```xml